pali-english/pali-english.github.io/README.md

 not frequented by ordinary people.
 A mendicant cannot rest confident
 without attaining the end of defilements.

+    Phusāmi nekkhammasukhaṁ, aputhujjanasevitaṁ;
+        Phusāmi: I experience, I touch
+        nekkhammasukhaṁ: the bliss of renunciation, the happiness of giving up
+        aputhujjanasevitaṁ: not frequented by ordinary people, not pursued by the many

+    Bhikkhu vissāsamāpādi, appatto āsavakkhayaṁ.
+        Bhikkhu: a mendicant, a monk
+        vissāsamāpādi: should attain confidence, cannot rest confident
+        appatto: without reaching, not having attained
+        āsavakkhayaṁ: the end of defilements, the destruction of taints

+    Dhammaṭṭhavaggo ekūnavīsatimo.
+        Dhammaṭṭhavaggo: the chapter on justice in Dhamma
+        ekūnavīsatimo: the nineteenth

 ### 20. Maggavagga: The Path

 Maggānaṭṭhaṅgiko seṭṭho,